Clutch-Refugees/clutchanalytics.github.io/_posts/2014-10-16-a-quick-and-dirty-mailgun-clone-in-elixir.md

 title: A quick and dirty MailGun clone in Elixir
 ---

-> If you want to go straight to the source code, [here](https://github.com/HashNuke/mail-to-json)!
+> If you want to go straight to the source code, [here it is](https://github.com/HashNuke/mail-to-json) ~!

 ## Email as an API